wasson-ece/data-visualization/README.md

 Every time you upgrade Electron, run `node sentry-symbols.js` to update symbol information for error reporting.

+# Building

+To run in development mode: `yarn start-dev`

+To create a production release `yarn dist` (optionally with platform), which will create installation media and an unpacked executable in `./release`

 # About

 This project was bootstrapped from the [electron-react-typescript starter](git@github.com:Robinfr/electron-react-typescript.git).